glisses/Kaiang_personal_website/content/research_project/cervical_spine/index.md

 ---
-title: 'Knowledge-Guided Gated Multitasking Network for Cervical Spine Degeneration Evaluation'
+title: '[Research Paper] Knowledge-Guided Gated Multitasking Network for Cervical Spine Degeneration Evaluation'

 summary: 'Conducted research on cervical spondylosis measurement using a U-Net-based model for segmentation and MMPose for pose estimation, achieving a 75% reduction in Cobb metric error.'